tylerc/react-tic-tac-toe/README.md

 --------

 1. Clone this repo: https://github.com/tylerc/react-tic-tac-toe
-2. Make sure you have a [recent Node.js version](https://nodejs.org) installed (I used 10.16.0)
+2. Make sure you have a [recent Node.js version](https://nodejs.org) installed (I used 10.16.0).
 3. Run `npm install` in the root directory of this repo.
-4. Install typescript if you don't have it already: `npm install -g typescript`.
+4. Install TypeScript if you don't have it already: `npm install -g typescript`.
 5. Then run `tsc` to compile all the TypeScript files.

 🚀 Running the Code